ehamiter/ipython-book/src/why-bother.md

   * Persistent input history
   * Tab completion
-  * Extensible system of 'magic' commands
+  * Extensible system of "magic" commands
   * A rich configuration system
   * Syntax highlighting as you type
   * Integration with a command line editor